 Vienna’s most popular tourist attraction is Schönbrunn, with its palace, museums, the zoo and huge park (and Christmas and Easter markets).

-I have some hotel suggestions for you, followed by information about the local area and a more detailed map with wider accommodation options.
+The complex lies a little outside the city centre, so you might like to stay nearby.
+Which is why I have hotel suggestions for you, followed by information about the local area, travel options, and a map with wider accommodation choices.

 - See also: